-Utah Medicare plans come in the form of Medicare Advantage plans and Medigap plans to choose from.
-The supplements available in Utah match the same standardizes plans as are offered in other states.
-This means you have 10 great Medigap options to choose from plus one high-deductible option.
+Utah Medicare plans come in the form of Medicare Advantage plans and Medigap plans.
+The supplements available in Utah match the same standardized plans as are offered in other states.
+Beneficiaries have ten great Medigap options to choose from plus one high-deductible option.
 However, if you turn 65 on or after January 1, 2020, then you only have eight options plus one high-deductible option.

-If you are turning 65 and you enroll in a Utah Medicare supplement within 6 months of your Part B effective date, you cannot be turned down for coverage.
-This is called your open enrollment window, and the policy is approved on a guaranteed issue basis.
+If you are turning 65 and enroll in a Utah Medicare Supplement plan within six months of your Part B effective date, you cannot be turned down for coverage.
+This six-month window is called your open enrollment window, and the policy is guaranteed issue.

-Utah Medicare supplements pay after Medicare.
-As long as Medicare approves your claims, your Utah Medicare supplement will also pay out the benefits that it is designed to pay.
-You can choose a plan that covers your Part A and B deductibles and co-insurance, or one that excess charge coverage.
+Utah Medicare Supplements pay after Medicare.
+As long as Medicare approves your claims, your Utah Medicare Supplement plan will also pay out the benefits that it is designed to pay.
+You can choose a plan that covers your Part A and B deductibles and co-insurance or one that has excess charge coverage.
 A couple of plans even include some coverage for foreign travel.

-People enrolled in this kind of Medigap coverage can see any doctor that accepts Medicare.
-There are hundreds of thousands of participating providers in the U.S. It also does not matter which Medigap plan you enroll in.
-As long as the doctor accepts Medicare, your supplement will pay.
+People enrolled in Medigap coverage can see any doctor who accepts Medicare.
+There are hundreds of thousands of participating providers in the United States.
+It also does not matter which Medigap plan you enroll in.
+As long as the doctor accepts Medicare, they have to accept your Medigap plan.

 Utah Medicare Advantage Plans